-We are so excited to welcome Kimberly to the Photographer Depot blog today.
+We are so excited to welcome Kimberly to the Pretty Actions blog today.
 Take a moment to learn more about her and visit her social media pages to check out her work.
 Thank you Kimberly for taking the time to share your talent and experience with us.

 When did your interest in photography begin?